vigoren/foundryvtt-simple-calendar/docs/API.md

 This handlebar helper is used to generate the HTML for displaying a full calendar view for the current date or a passed in date.

-Don't forget to call the [SimpleCalendar.api.activateFullCalendarListeners](#simplecalendarapiactivatefullcalendarlistenerscalendarid-onmonthchange-ondayclick) function for any calendars added with this Handlebar helper.
-Doing so will add all the needed interactivity!
+Don't forget to call the [SimpleCalendar.api.activateFullCalendarListeners](#simplecalendarapiactivatefullcalendarlistenerscalendarid-onmonthchange-ondayclick) function for any calendars that should be interactive.
+Static displays do not need to call this function.

 A unique ID is required to ensure proper functionality of a Calendar added with this Handlebar helper.